This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Do not use warm cookie sheets: Prepare enough cookie sheets so that you are not putting the cold cookie dough on a warm cookie sheet.

-The butter was too soft: It only needs about 30 minutes tops on the counter before it’s ready to go.
-Don’t let the butter get too soft or it can affect the consistency of the cookies.
+- The butter was too soft: It only needs about 20 minutes tops on the counter before it’s ready to go.
+Don’t let the butter get too soft or it can cause the cookies to spread too much.

 To prep these cookies ahead of time, you can assemble the dough as directed, then store it in the fridge for up to 2 days or in the freezer for up to 3 months.
 To freeze the cookie dough, portion it out onto a baking sheet and flash freeze it for 1 hour.
 Once it’s hardened, transfer the dough balls to a ziplock bag or airtight container and store in the freezer.
 Thaw these overnight in the refrigerator and bake as instructed.